digital-work-lab/open-source-project/docs/syllabus.md

 We cover the following sessions and work tasks (specific dates are available on the [main page](../index.html)):

-**Week 1, Session 1: Organization and Topics**
+**Week 1, Session 1: Organization and topics**

 - Introduction to the course and project topics.
-- Tasks: Sign up for the VC course room, create a GitHub account, form groups, and set up a development environment.
+- Tasks: Sign up for the VC course room, create a GitHub account, comment on issues.

 **Week 2, Session 2: Introduction to Git**